 Every year during Latex Allergy Awareness Week, Allergy & Asthma Network raises awareness about latex allergy and distributes patient education resources in print and online.
 The week highlights the issues facing people with latex allergy and encourages them to stay vigilant in reducing or eliminating exposure to latex.
 With awareness and education, patients can live a full and active life.

-Latex Allergy Awareness Week started in 1997 with educational seminars and poster displays for allergists, hospitals and medical professionals.
-Interest in latex allergy has grown through the years; many in the general population, including parents, children, school staff and restaurant owners, want to learn about latex allergy and what they can do to provide a latex-safe environment.
+Latex Allergy Awareness Week began in 1997 with educational seminars and poster displays for allergists, hospitals and medical professionals.
+Interest in latex allergy has grown through the years; many parents, children, school staff, healthcare workers and restaurant owners are eager to learn what they can do to provide a latex-safe environment.